 If you start each test with an empty database, then you need to have several utilities to create test data.
 These can be database creation models or entity objects.

 Laravel has a very simple method with model factories.
-We try to follow the same approach and make interfaces that create objects that we often use in tests.
+We try to follow the same approach and make interfaces that create objects that we often use in test.
 Here is an example of a simple interface that creates User entities:

 We can add such interfaces to the desired test suite: